Italian Army ranks

-The Italian Army ranks are the ranks used by the Italian Army and are worn on epaulettes of shirts.
-The Army of Italy contains levels of ranks showing both their officers' status and seniority as dedicated members of the Italian militia.
-Although altered throughout history, the current ranks stand as the lowest rank being "soldato semplice" and the highest rank being "generale".
-There are a total of 32 ranks within 7 categories.
+The Italian Army ranks are the ranks used by the Italian Army, the insignia for which are worn on epaulettes of shirts.
+Ranks in the Italian Army indicate both their officers' status and seniority, as dedicated members of the Italian militia.
+As of 2024, the lowest rank is "soldato semplice" and the highest rank is "generale".
+There are a total of 32 ranks in seven categories.
 These categories include: temporary service volunteers, permanent service volunteers, sergeants, marshals (NCOs), junior officers, senior officers, and generals.

 In order to clearly show an officer's rank as a form of identification and authority, insignia patches are worn by all members of the Italian army.
-Insignia patches are a sort of label worn on the epaulets of officers that sport different markings, such as stripes and stars, to show how highly ranked an individual is.
-These patches display a soldier's rank and position to their fellow officers as well as their identity on the battlefield.
 In each ranking category of officer, there is a trend in the symbols shown on their insignia patches.
-Each rank an individual rises he gains more detailed and recognizable symbols, these new symbols are most often an additional star or stripe added per higher rank achieved.
+As soldiers gain ranks, the symbols on their insignia become more detailed and recognizable, such as adding an additional star or stripe per higher rank achieved.

 Current ranks

 The chart below represents the Italian Army rank insignia used on the slip-on of winter service uniforms.
 The color of the uniforms is khaki.

-Officers who are assigned to a position acting in a higher rank than their own wear the insignia of the higher rank but the highest star of the insignia is trimmed in red enamel.
-Similarly, an officer temporarily assigned to a position attaining a higher rank in the absence of the incumbent officer, wear the star in bronze colour.
+Officers who are assigned to an acting position corresponding to a higher rank than their own wear the insignia of the higher rank, but with the highest star of the insignia trimmed in red enamel.
+Similarly, an officer temporarily assigned to a position of higher rank in the absence of the incumbent officer displays the highest star in the colour bronze.

-As can be seen, the Italian rank system has a large number of junior NCO ranks.
+The Italian rank system has a large number of junior NCO ranks.
 Several ranks (which are variations on corporal) have a "chosen" version of the rank, "chosen" having the same sense of "leading", as in the historic British Army appointment of "chosen man" (now called lance-corporal).